foudendorp/mc-test/README.md

 ## 🙏 Acknowledgments

-- Microsoft for providing comprehensive Intune documentation
+- Microsoft for providing comprehensive documentation on Intune and Entra ID
 - Azure Static Web Apps team for the excellent hosting platform
+- Node.js community for powerful server-side JavaScript tools
 - Font Awesome for the beautiful icons
-- The IT community for feedback and suggestions
+- The IT community for feedback and suggestions on multi-service support

 ## 📞 Support